 All of the women undergo regular health checks.
 They do not practice unsafe sex, so you don’t have to bother asking them.

 The prostitutes don’t like it when you take photographs of them, so keep your camera in your pocket.

 Prices in the Amsterdam red light district are about € 50 per 15 minutes.

 Art in the Amsterdam Red Light District

-To revitalise the Red Light District, the Amsterdam council and housing corporation IJmere bought several buildings in the area and changed their destination.
+To revitalize the Red Light District, the Amsterdam council and housing corporation IJmere bought several buildings in the area and changed their destination.
 Many new hip bars and art galleries are now found in the Red Light District.

-At the heart of the ‘Wallen’, the square around the Old Church for example, you can now find the art gallery Ultra de la Rue, a record shop, the radio station Red Light Radio, a day care center for children and a gaming hall with lots of pinball machines and hotdogs and several popular and good restaurants.
+At the heart of the ‘Wallen’, the square around the Old Church, for example, you can now find the art gallery Ultra de la Rue, a record shop, the radio station Red Light Radio, a daycare center for children and a gaming hall with lots of pinball machines and hotdogs and several popular and good restaurants.

 Guide and app to the creative Red Light District

-To find the new hotspots in the Red Light District, conceptstores for fashion, hairdressers, art galleries, bookstores, recordstores, there is a map and an app available that show the locations.
+To find the new hotspots in the Red Light District, concept stores for fashion, hairdressers, art galleries, bookstores, record stores, there is a map and an app available that show the locations.
 The Red Light ABC has the map available at the Ultra de la Rue (Old Church square).
 Tales and Tours has made a digital guide to over 80 locations and gives a short description.
 The Red Light ABC app is free for download.